Jorge Pepe

 Jorge Pepe (1939–2006) was an Argentine plastic artist and painter.
 He was born in Buenos Aires, Argentina on September 29, 1939.

 Career

 Jorge Pepe studied Fine Arts at the Manuel Belgrano, Prilidiano Pueyrredón and Ernesto Cárcova centers.
 In his nearly 40 year career, he produced plastic work focused primarily on expression through oil and drawing.
 His works can be seen in many lounges and private collections in Argentina and other European and American countries.
 He also founded and was active in "Grupo del Bajo", "Grupo Tendencias" and "Grupo 95".
-The important social and educational work that George Pepe has practiced in his hometown, Villa Ballester and San Martin should also be noted.
+The important social and educational work that Jorge Pepe has practiced in his hometown, Villa Ballester and San Martin should also be noted.